-C. Affordable housing will be required on sites of 15 dwellings or more and on sites over 0.4 hectares in size.
-The site size threshold is lowered to 5 dwellings in Wharfedale, and the villages of Haworth, Oakworth, Oxenhope, Denholme, Cullingworth, Harden, Wilsden, and Cottingley.

-D. The council will seek to ensure an appropriate mix of affordable housing in terms of size, type and tenure having regard to robust evidence of local need, site suitability and viability.

-E. Where an applicant can provide robust, up to date and verifiable evidence to support the view that a site would be unviable if affordable housing targets are required then the exact amount of affordable housing, or financial contribution to be delivered, will be determined by economic viability having regard to individual site and market conditions.
+- C. Affordable housing will be required on developments of 15 units or more.
+The site size threshold is lowered to 11 units or more in Wharfedale, and the villages of Haworth, Oakworth, Oxenhope, Denholme, Cullingworth, Harden, Wilsden, and Cottingley. - D. The Council will seek to ensure an appropriate mix of affordable housing in terms of size, type and tenure having regard to robust evidence of local need, site suitability and viability. - E. Where an applicant can provide robust, up to date and verifiable evidence to support the view that a site would be unviable if affordable housing targets are required then the exact amount of affordable housing, or financial contribution to be delivered, will be determined by economic viability having regard to individual site and market conditions.